 Be kind to yourself, take that duvet day.
 If you are feeling low or missing home, do something nice to remind you why it is you love to travel.
 When you do return to your work mind-set, you will have renewed vigour.

 You may never meet “your boss” in person, but it doesn’t mean you can’t have a relationship with them.
 Staying in touch and keeping them updated on a regular basis, removes any irrational thoughts.

 You don’t want your employer wondering if they were wrong to hire you.

 It’s super easy to stay connected, for example by good old fashioned email.
 If you can, schedule a video call either on WhatsApp, Skype or Zoom or even Facebook Messenger.

 With different time-zones to adhere to, it may be difficult but make it happen, it’s worth it in the long run.

 We work to get paid, simple as that.
 When you accept a job, it’s imperative you discuss payment terms and options before you submit any work.
-When working with TravTribe, payment is discussed at the beginning and you are never wondering when and how you will be paid.

 The easiest and most convenient method of pay is to use companies like Western Union, PayPal or Payoneer.
 The downside is you will be charged to receive your hard-earned money, but they are reliable.
 If you plan to be in one country for a while, look into setting up a bank account.